-João Carlos de Nóbrega Pecego has served as Director of the Board since 2010.
-Mr. Pecego has served as Chief Executive Officer of Banco Patagonia, Argentina since 2014, Director of Visa Argentina since 2012, Vice President of Banco Patagonia, Argentina from 2011 to 2014, President of GPAT Compañía Financiera from 2012 to 2014 and Regional General Manager - Head of Latin America of Banco do Brasil based in Argentina since 2009.
-He has been employed by Banco do Brasil in various capacities since 1978, holding the positions of Executive Regional Manager of the South Region of Brazil (Rio Grande do Sul, Santa Catarina and Parana) from 2006 to 2009, Executive Manager responsible for Corporate and Project Finance from 2003 to 2006, Executive Manager of the Corporate Area of Banco do Brasil in Sao Paulo from 2000 to 2003, Regional Superintendent of the Sao Paulo Unit from 1995 to 2000, General Manager of the main agencies of Banco do Brasil in Sao Paulo from 1990 to 1995, and in various other capacities from 1978 to 1990.
-Mr. Pecego holds a degree in Business Administration from Universidad Costa Braga, Sao Paulo, a postgraduate degree in Business Management from Instituto San Luiz, Sao Paulo and an MBA in International Business from Fundación Don Cabral, Minais Gerais and in Marketing from Pontificia Universidade Católica do Rio de Janeiro -PUC-, Rio de Janeiro.
-Mr. Pecego's professional experience related to the banking industry gualifies him to serve on the Board.
+João Carlos de Nóbrega Pecego has served as a Director of the Board since 2010.
+Mr. Pecego has served as Chief Executive Officer of Banco Patagonia, Argentina since 2014.
+Mr. Pecego has served as President of Grupo Brasil since 2015, Director of Visa Argentina since 2012, Vice President of GPAT Compañía Financiera since 2016, Director of Patagonia Valores since 2011, and Director of Banco Patagonia Uruguay since 2011.
+Mr. Pecego was Vice President of Banco Patagonia, Argentina from 2011 to 2014.
+Mr. Pecego was Regional General Manager - Head of Latin America of Banco do Brasil based in Argentina from 2009 to 2011.
+He has been employed by Banco do Brasil in various capacities since 1978, holding the positions of Commercial Superintendent from 2006 to 2009, Executive Manager responsible for Corporate and Project

+Finance from 2003 to 2006, Executive Manager of the Corporate Area of Banco do Brasil in São Paulo from 2000 to 2003, Regional Superintendent of the São Paulo Unit from 1995 to 2000, General Manager of the main agencies of Banco do Brasil in São Paulo from 1990 to 1995, and in various other capacities from 1978 to 1990.
+Mr. Pecego holds a degree in Business Administration from Universidad Costa Braga, São Paulo, a postgraduate degree in Business Management from Instituto San Luiz, São Paulo and an MBA in International Business from Fundación Don Cabral, Minais Gerais and in Marketing from Pontificia Universidade Católica do Rio de Janeiro -PUC-, Rio de Janeiro.
+Mr. Pecego's professional experience in and related to the banking industry qualifies him to serve on the Board.